Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 * Program Analysis

-To describe a launch task for the "hello_world" node using a Node, including the package name and executable file, and to return a LaunchDescription object containing this node task, implement the generation of a launch file to describe and start the "hello_world" node.
+To describe a launch task for the "**hello_world**" node using a Node, including the package name and executable file, and to return a LaunchDescription object containing this node task, implement the generation of a launch file to describe and start the "**hello_world**" node.

 <img class="common_img" src="../_static/media/chapter_9/section_15/media/image20.png"  />